 - Significant Event funding – single year or up to three years of funding for events that can demonstrate a strong track record of growth or growth potential ($25,000 - $100,000 per year)

-Applications for Round 7 are now open and close on 14 June 2017.
+Applications for Round 7 are now closed.

 On Monday 20 March 2017, the Deputy Premier, Minister for Transport and Minister for Infrastructure and Planning, The Honourable Jackie Trad announced the Innovation and Improvement Fund.